viur-framework/logics/README.md

 - [logics-js](https://www.npmjs.com/package/logics-js) is a pure (vanilla) JavaScript implementation of Logics provided as npm-package.
 - [logics-py](https://pypi.org/project/logics-py/) is a pure Python >= 3.10 implementation of Logics provided as PyPI-package.
-- [logics-rs](https://crates.io/crates/logics-rs) is a new Rust implementation of Logics provided via crates.io, under development.
+- [logics-rs](https://crates.io/crates/logics-rs) is a new Rust implementation of Logics provided via crates.io, **under development**.

 Both packages are stand-alone without any further dependencies.
 They are both under recent development and stable until a specific degree right now.
 They are maintained in separate version numbers, which is planned to be changed soon, when they become almost feature-complete.